brainfinance/StackdriverLogging/README.md

 ## Bootstrapping
 A factory is used to instantiate `StackdriverLogHandler` instances.
 Before bootstrapping your `LoggingSystem`, you must first call the  `StackdriverLogHandlerFactory.prepare(:)` function with a `StackdriverLoggingConfiguration`, an NIO `NonBlockingFileIO` to write the logs asynchronously and an `EventLoopGroup` used to process new log entries in the background.

-You are responsible for cleanly shutting down the NIO dependencies used prepare the `StackdriverLogHandlerFactory` like the `EventLoopGroup` when your application shuts down.
+You are responsible for gracefully shutting down the NIO dependencies used to prepare the `StackdriverLogHandlerFactory`.

 Here's an example of how this works:
 ```Swift